yurimarx/custom-login/README.md

 zpm:USER>install custom-login

-## Installation for development
+## Installation using Docker

 Create your repository from template.

-Clone/git pull the repo into any local directory e.g. like it is shown below (here I show all the examples related to this repository, but I assume you have your own derived from the template):
+Clone/git pull the repo into any local directory:

 ```
 $ git clone https://github.com/yurimarx/custom-login.git